-The PI, Dr. Subha Kumpaty, Mechanical Engineering, has an extensive background in undergraduate research in his 22- year teaching career.
-He has enabled numerous papers in the field of mechanical engineering to be authored by undergraduates, and has been actively using his research expertise in heat transfer, additive manufacturing, and numerical modeling.
-He has served as the PI on several grants from the Department of Energy, National Science Foundation and Ford Motor Company.
-He served as the PI for the NSF-IRES Site grant and regularly serves on NSF GRFP panels.
-He has served both as an academic advisor and research mentor to several students.
+The PI, Dr. Subha Kumpaty, Mechanical Engineering, has an extensive background in undergraduate research in his 25+ year teaching career.
+He has enabled numerous papers to be authored by undergraduates in his research expertise in heat transfer, additive manufacturing, and numerical modeling.
+He has mentored undergraduates in one-on-one research projects (REU, IRES) and in senior design projects; and directed graduate students in capstone projects.
 He was awarded the 2006 Karl O. Werwath Research Award, the highest honor for contribution to applied research at MSOE.
 He is a recipient of 2011 Oscar Werwath Distinguished Teacher Award.
+He has long-standing collaboration with Dr. Parrish of Northwestern University on AM applications related to brain modeling.
 Dr. Kumpaty has served as an external examiner on several Masters and Ph.D. theses at various institutions both in India and South Africa.

-Ms. Betty Albrecht, Coordinator/Counselor in MSOE’s Student Support Services, works with minority students, low-income, first generation college students and students with disabilities.
-Ms. Albrecht was awarded the 1997 Johanna Seelhorst Werwath Distinguished Staff Award for service to students, faculty, staff and the public.
-She is a key person in the recruitment of underrepresented populations and ensuring that appropriate accommodations are made for students with disabilities.
-She is involved in week-to-week counseling for the REU participants.
+Ms. Betty Albrecht, Assistant Dean of Students, has a track record of working with minority students, low-income, first generation college students and students with disabilities.
+Awarded the 1997 Johanna Seelhorst Werwath Distinguished Staff Award for service, she helps in recruitment of underrepresented populations and ensures appropriate accommodations for students with disabilities.
+She helps in week-to-week counseling for the REU participants.